Naurislv/Self-Driving-Car-challenge-Team-DeepLatvia/Datasets/README.md

-This folder contains training and calibration dats.
-Please extract under ./Didi-Training-Release-1 and ./calibration/camera_lidar_3d folders to make it consistent with code
+Directory contains data necessary for training and testing models.
+All files, directories in this directory will be ignored by git if you want to change preferences edit .gitignore file.